Skip to content

 Other key information:

-• Tax efficiency: Domiciled in Ireland, CSPX benefits from reduced US dividend withholding tax for Singaporean investors.
+• Tax efficiency: Ireland domicile reduces US dividend withholding tax for Singaporean investors.

-• Performance history: Over the past 10 years, CSPX has delivered an average annual return of around 15%.15
+• Performance record: Over the past decade, CSPX has averaged ~15% annual returns.

-CSPX is listed on the London Stock Exchange and can be accessed via Singapore brokers and trading platforms like IG Markets Singapore.
+CSPX is listed on the London Stock Exchange and can be accessed via the IG Markets mobile app.

 2. Amova-StraitsTrading Asia ex Japan REIT ETF (SGX:CFA)

-About the ETF: The Amova-StraitsTrading Asia ex Japan REIT ETF (SGX:CFA) is Singapore’s flagship regional REIT ETF, offering income-focused investors exposure to high-quality real estate assets across Asia (excluding Japan).
-As of 2 October 2025, its NAV stood at S$0.83, with a trailing twelve-month dividend yield of 5.41%.17
+About the ETF: The Amova-StraitsTrading Asia ex Japan REIT ETF is Singapore’s flagship regional REIT ETF, designed for income-focused investors.
+As of 6 February 2026, CFA traded at S$0.83, with a trailing dividend yield of around 5.3% and a one-year gain of over 16%.

 Key information:

-• Income generation: CFA pays quarterly dividends sourced from retail, industrial, and commercial REITs.18
+• Income generation: Quarterly payouts sourced from retail, industrial, and commercial REITs.

-• Regional spread: The ETF allocates ~60% to Singapore REITs, ~18% to Hong Kong, and the rest to Malaysia and Thailand.19
+• Regional allocation: ~60% Singapore, ~18% Hong Kong, with exposure to Malaysia and Thailand.

-• Capital growth: CFA benefits from rising property values and rental escalations, especially in logistics and data center segments.
+• Capital growth: Supported by rising property values and rental escalations in logistics and data centers.

 3. SPDR Straits Times Index ETF (SGX:ES3)

-The SPDR Straits Times Index ETF (SGX:ES3) is the most direct way to invest in Singapore’s economy.
-ES3 traded at S$4.47 in early October 2025, with a YTD return of over 17% and a three-year annualised return of over 16%.21 It tracks the Straits Times Index (STI), which includes 30 of the largest and most liquid companies listed on the SGX.
+About the ETF: The SPDR Straits Times Index ETF (SGX:ES3) offers direct exposure to Singapore’s economy.
+As of 6 February 2026, ES3 traded at S$5.02, with a one-year gain of around 27% and a three-year annualised return above 16%.
+It tracks the Straits Times Index (STI), comprising 30 of the largest and most liquid SGX-listed companies.

 Key information:

-• Wide market coverage: Covers roughly 70% of SGX’s total market capitalisation, making it a comprehensive proxy for Singapore’s economic performance.24
+• Market coverage: Represents roughly 70% of SGX’s total market capitalisation, making it a proxy for Singapore’s economy.

-• Adequate liquidity: With nearly one million shares traded daily, ES3 could be considered as adequately liquid and suitable for both retail and institutional investors.25
+• Liquidity: Nearly one million shares traded daily, ensuring depth for both retail and institutional investors.

 ES3 is MAS-recognised and CPFIS-approved, making it a potential choice for long-term investors building Singapore-centric portfolios.
 It may also be considered by those seeking dividend income with low volatility.